epaproditus/gradebook/system-documentation.md

 - Authentication is handled through Supabase Auth
 - Application state is managed with React hooks
 - Error handling implemented to ensure data integrity when processing student performance metrics

+## Debugging Tools

+The application includes specialized debugging tools accessible to administrators:

+### Six Weeks Period Debugger

+Available at `/debug/sixweeks`, this tool helps validate how dates are categorized into six weeks periods:

+- **Date Input**: Allows selecting any date to test period classification
+- **Detailed Information Display**: Shows how the date is processed including:
+  - Original input date
+  - Normalized date (with timezone handling)
+  - Matched six weeks period
+  - Direct period check comparison
+- **Period Testing Table**: Displays which period ranges the date falls within
+- **Useful For**: Troubleshooting issues with assignments appearing in incorrect periods

+### Fix Six Weeks Periods Tool

+Available at `/debug/fixperiods`, this utility helps correct period assignments for existing data:

+- **Assignment Scanner**: Automatically identifies assignments with incorrect six weeks periods
+- **Bulk Fix Capability**: Can update all incorrect assignments with one click
+- **Detailed Reporting**: Shows which assignments need fixing and their correct periods
+- **Results Display**: Reports how many assignments were fixed and any failures
+- **Use Case**: Best used when six weeks period definitions have changed or when assignments were created with incorrect periods

+These tools are essential for maintaining data integrity when working with date-based period classifications.
+Access them when you need to verify period assignments or fix bulk data issues.